remotestorage/remotestorage.js/README.markdown

 own unhosted web app.
 This code is still quite young, and should be considered 'alpha'.
 We welcome your suggestions and improvements!
 Here's how you install it:

-* get a server with apache and php.
+Get a server with apache and php.
 For instance, you can get debian lenny server at rackspace, ssh to it as root, and run:

 	apt-get update
 	apt-get upgrade
 	apt-get install libapache2-mod-php5

-* point a domain name (sub-domains are OK) to the server, which will be the domain of your unhosted web app.
+Now point a domain name (sub-domains are OK) to the server, which will be the domain of your unhosted web app, and do the following (or equivalent):
-* do the following, or equivalent:

 	mkdir /var/www/my-unhosted-website
 	cd /var/www/my-unhosted-website